 Only to discover that they had lost our reservation.
 The one I made in February.
 Uh.
 Not happy.

 The desk clerk found us a room "right around the corner" so off we went.
 Through a residential neighborhood with awful sidewalks.
 In the rain.
-Me dragging the world's largest orange suitcase and Bill trying to navigate with his new motor.
+Me dragging the world's largest orange suitcase and Bill trying to navigate with his new detachable wheelchair motor.
 We made it.
 At 9:00.

-When the substitute hotel told us that the rate for our second night would increase to $200 we decided that we were over Portland.
+When the substitute hotel told us that the rate for our second night would increase to $200 we decided that we were OVER Portland.
 Having intended to take a day on the Oregon coast and return on Thursday for Bill's birthday, we opted instead to bug out of town a day early and go to the Pacific.
 Reservations made in Astoria; car rental modified; good-bye Rose City.

 Portland's a beautiful place and the mess-ups are not going to color my perception of it.
 My walk to the car rental place took me through great neighborhoods (can there really be a coffee shop on every corner?
 Why, yes, there can - and they are not Starbucks either) and the people are very friendly (even as they are apologizing for sending you out in the rain).